THE UNIVERSITY OF TEXAS HEALTH SCIENCE CENTER AT SAN ANTONIO

 Update June 1, 2020

 The COVID-19 pandemic has introduced a period of uncertainty.
-The effect and length of that period has become clearer but the uncertainty remains.
+The effect and length of that period has become clearer but much of the uncertainty remains.

-Currently we are moving forward with the 2020-21 Fellowship and the October 2020 23rd Southwest Symposium.
-We will follow CDC and other recommended procedures for safety.
-Distance learning for fellowship sessions will be used through September 2020.
+Currently, we are moving forward with the 2020-21 Fellowship but the 23rd Southwest Symposium originally scheduled for October 2020 has been canceled. (more information under the Symposium tab) We will continue to follow CDC and other recommended procedures for safety.
+Distance learning for fellowship sessions will be used at least through December 2020.

-We will proceed only with procedures consistent with safe practices.
+We will proceed only with procedures consistent with safe practices and consistent with UTHealth and all local, state, and federal laws.

 Even before the first Southwest Symposium on Forensic Dentistry in 1979, the dental school in San Antonio was already a center of excellence in forensic dentistry.
 There have been 22 symposium sessions and the 23rd Southwest Symposium on Forensic Dentistry is scheduled for October 19-24, 2020.